-This article will cover how you can better understand where you want to go and why, as well as different ways you can make the dream of living like a king into a reality.
+This article discusses the best places to retire We will also discuss how you can better understand where you want to retire and why, as well as different ways you can make the dream of living like a king into a reality.

 Plan How You Want to Retire Early